 - Slotted Spatula – Also called a fish spatula.
 I use mine for everything.

-If you like this recipe, here are a few more I think you’re going to LOVE!
+If you like this fancy grilled cheese sandwich, here are a few more you may enjoy

 - The Best Cuban Sandwich Recipe